lburdock/fodmap/README.md

-# react-flux-boilerplate
+# FODMAP

-This is a boilerplate for a react/redux app using grunt, sass, and webpack.
+This mobile-friendly website provides a searchable list of low and high FODMAP foods.

 ## Installation